Despite monumental job losses and bankruptcies due to the coronavirus pandemic, some companies are quietly (or not-so-quietly) adding more jobs.

 For instance, location intelligence generated by a geographic information system (GIS) can illuminate the demographics of a workforce and customers.
 That heightened awareness helps business leaders understand how to reduce burdens and create benefits for people of color in communities where the company operates and beyond.

 With remote work becoming more mainstream, hiring managers may also find prospective employees outside traditional talent pools.
 Managers can use census data and partner with local advocacy groups to hire workers more equitably—whether locally or remotely.

-This interactive map shows the kind of information HR professionals might use as they create and execute workforce strategies.
-Data showing local job seekers can be combined with data on the ethnic makeup of each area, creating a picture of how to prioritize outreach.
+HR leaders can partner with analysts to create smart maps showing local labor skills and the ethnic makeup of the area, creating a picture of how to prioritize outreach.
 Or, an HR manager could analyze worker preferences among different generations and locations to guide local hiring strategies.

 The Importance of Digital Transformation